Temporal trapping: a route to strong coupling and deterministic optical quantum computation: Dispersion Engineering and Experimental Prospects

 Further improvements to $g/\kappa$ may be possible in next-generation devices by leveraging the scaling of $g$ with both $\omega$ and $\tau_0$, and by improvements to fabrication processes to reach the material-limited loss rates for $\kappa$.
-We note here that \eqref{eq:sch} is invariant with respect to simultaneous rescalings of $\beta_2$ and $\tau_0^2$; reductions of the GVD associated with the FH, SH, and trapping pulse enable corresponding reductions of trap pulse duration $\tau_0$, thereby enhancing $g_\mathrm{trap}$.
+Reductions of the GVD associated with the FH, SH, and trapping pulse enable corresponding reductions of trap pulse duration $\tau_0$, thereby enhancing $g_\mathrm{trap}$.
 Ultimately, few-cycle operation ($\tau_0 \approx 4\pi/\omega_\mathrm{trap}$) may be made possible with new approaches to dispersion engineering that reduce the GVD of the trapping pulse.
 Short-wavelength operation increases $g_\mathrm{trap}$ both through the explicit $\omega_{b,0}^{1/2}$ scaling of $g_\mathrm{CW}$ and the $\eta_0\sim \omega^4$~\cite{Jankowski2021-review} scaling associated with the tighter transverse confinement attainable at shorter wavelengths.
-Recent demonstrations include $\eta_0=\SI{330}{W^{-1}cm^{-2}}$ in a TFLN waveguide at $\lambda_b=\SI{456.5}{nm}$~\cite{Park2021}, and in principle devices with $\eta_0>\SI{1000}{W^{-1}cm^{-2}}$ are possible for FH pulses centered around Ti:sapphire wavelengths.
+Recent demonstrations include $\eta_0=\SI{330}{W^{-1}cm^{-2}}$ in a TFLN waveguide at $\lambda_b=\SI{456.5}{nm}$~\cite{Park2022}, and in principle devices with $\eta_0>\SI{1000}{W^{-1}cm^{-2}}$ are possible for FH pulses centered around Ti:sapphire wavelengths~\cite{Jankowski2021-review}.
 Moreover, the pulse width can be made shorter with a shorter wavelength, i.e., $\tau_0\sim\omega^{-1}$, amounting to a favorable scaling of $g_\text{trap}\sim\omega^3$.
-Assuming $\lambda_b=\SI{400}{nm}$, which we choose to be below the Urbach tail associated with the material bandgap~\cite{Bhatt2011}, these scalings anticipate the possibility to achieve $g_\text{trap}/2\pi=\SI{260}{MHz}$, corresponding to $g/\kappa>10$.
-In addition, process improvements may reduce losses from the present 3--6~dB/m \cite{Desiatov2019, Zhang2017} by more than an order of magnitude \cite{Shams2021, Gao2021, Gao2022}, limited primarily by bulk material absorption \cite{Ilchenko2004, Serkland1994, Savchenkov2004, Schwesyg2010, Leidinger2015}.
-For known absorption-limited losses of 0.01 m$^{-1}$, 0.04 m$^{-1}$, and 1 m$^{-1}$ at 1600, 800, and 400 nm, respectively~\cite{Leidinger2015}, we find $\kappa/2\pi = 0.4$ MHz for SHG of telecom photons, and $\kappa/2\pi = 4$ MHz for SHG of 800-nm photons.
-The large coupling rates made possible by temporal trapping, when combined with absorption-limited losses, provide a pathway to $g/\kappa > 40$ at telecom wavelengths and $g/\kappa > 50$ at visible wavelengths.
-We compare these numbers against the current state of the art in a variety of material systems and waveguide geometries in Fig.~\ref{fig:f4}.
-To date, the highest recorded $g/\kappa$ based on optical nonlinearities is $g/\kappa\approx 10^{-2}$ in a 1560-nm pumped TFLN microresonator~\cite{Liu2018}.
-In principle, short-wavelength operation and reductions in resonator loss may push conventional CW-pumped nonlinear devices toward $g/\kappa = 0.1$--$1$.
-In contrast, the $g/\kappa$ enabled by nonlinear resonators using temporal trapping may exceed these limits by two orders of magnitude.
+Assuming $\lambda_b=\SI{400}{nm}$, which we choose to be below the Urbach tail associated with the material bandgap~\cite{Bhatt2011}, these scalings anticipate the possibility to achieve $g_\text{trap}/2\pi=\SI{184}{MHz}$, corresponding to $g/\kappa>10$.